To find out more about what Community Employment, what it involves, eligibility criteria and more, please click on the links below.

 All of our Community Employment Vacancies are advertised on Jobs Ireland.
 Please enter Mayo Abbey in the location box and click the blue arrow to search.

-Alternatively you can contact Ger Maguire or Craig Barrett at Mayo Abbey Centre who will be able to let you know about current vacancies, eligiblity or any other information you require.
+Alternatively you can contact Craig Barrett or Serena Raftery at Mayo Abbey Centre who will be able to let you know about current vacancies, eligiblity or any other information you require.

 Video about Community Employment